SacrilegeWasTaken/hash_finder/README.md

 ```

 # Flag Explanation:
-- The -N flag specifies how many trailing zeros the hash should have.
+- The -n flag specifies how many trailing zeros the hash should have.
-- The -F flag specifies how many results to find before stopping.
+- The -f flag specifies how many results to find before stopping.